 An effective sales presentation starts long before the actual presentation.
 The first step is to learn who your prospect is and the challenges they face and then you can use those insights to show how you can help them succeed.

 Discover and research the company.
 Read about the past present and the future of the organization.
-Your presentation should focus on using insights from your research to show a deep understanding of the company and why your product or service can help it grow.
+Your presentations should focus on using insights from your research to show a deep understanding of the company and why your product or service can help it grow.

 2. Talk About The Pain Points